HoriaBosoanca/callgo-client/README.md

 ## Todo
 ### Soon
-Use session storage so the app can be refreshed withoud leaving the meeting \
 Implement meeting join request / kick features \
 Use websockets (currently using http) \
 Use goroutines on backend \
+Get API off Google Cloud and on my Raspberry PI before free trial ends \
-Link to domain
+Link to subdomain
 ### Later
 Use WebRTC \
 Microphone support \
 Share screen support

+## Done
+Send and receive video data via http \
+Make all operations blocking (await them) and only do 1 POST every 1 GET so video frames don't get mixed up \
+Group videos into sessions (meetings) \
+Fix a bug where 'ngFor' reloads the entire image element instead of only it's source \
+Display every member's video on a decent UI, with display names as overlays and a list of IDs for debugging \
+Use session storage so the app can be refreshed withoud leaving the meeting \